BonnieW05/github-pages/index.md

 ---
-title: Welcome to my blog
+title: "Welcome to my blog"
 ## Welcome to My GitHub Pages! 🚀

 Hi there!
 I'm **王涵**, a passionate **computer science student** with a deep interest in **algorithms, mathematics, and programming**.
 I enjoy solving complex problems, exploring **probability theory, data structures, and system programming**, and diving into the intricacies of **computational theory**.